akauppi/GroundLevel-firebase-es/packages/app/README.md

 ## Testing

+You can use Cypress for test based development as well as running all the tests, from command line.

-For tests, you must have the Cypress desktop application separately installed.
+Make sure you have followed the instructions in the "Requirements" section, concerning Cypress desktop application.

 ### Running all the tests